Our Lady of Bethlehem Abbey: About Us

 VOCATIONS

 In our prayer, we always ask God to send new men to the monastery (Prayer for Vocations).
 We are confident that there are people who are searching for this way to God, who may already value silence and solitude, who are interested in leading a life which is centred more on prayer and life in a religious community – but they do not yet know that they want to be a Cistercian!
-We hope that, in the midst of this e-Community, and by our sharing something of this Cistercian life, some will hear the invitation which God is extending to them to recognise that they may have a vocation to the Cistercian monastic life and so come to join us at Bethlehem Abbey.
-We ask those who form our e-Community to pray especially for new Cistercian vocations to our monastery.
-Find out more about vocations to the Cistercian life here: VOCATIONS
+We hope that by our sharing something of this Cistercian life, some will hear the invitation which God is extending to them to recognise that they may have a vocation to the Cistercian monastic life and so come to join us at Bethlehem Abbey.
+We ask those who visit these pages to pray especially for new Cistercian vocations to our monastery.

 PortglenoneOCSO@gmail.com